• Skip to primary navigation

 Supplies

-Christmas village houses you are willing to spray paint.
-You don't want to spray paint a rare or really expensive village
+Older Christmas village houses you are willing to spray paint.
+You don't want to spray paint a rare or really expensive village.

 Spray Paint - Rust-oleum satin finish heirloom white spray paint.
 And yes, it is a cream color on the lid.
-It does go on a little creamy but I like that vs a very stark white.
+It goes on a little creamy, but I like that vs. a stark white.

 I LOVE this paint because the primer is included.
 No need for priming!
-It covered well in 2 coats (the first time it took 3 because I didn't get the 'underneath' areas.
+It covered well in 2 coats (the first time, it took three because I didn't get the 'underneath' areas.

 taking lights out of white christmas village homes